workspacer/workspacer/docs/content/quickstart.md

 ---
 title: quick start
+description: "start here!"
+type: docs
 ---

-# step one - installing/launching workspacer
+# installing

-[Download the latest installer](https://workspacer.blob.core.windows.net/installers/stable/workspacer-stable-latest.msi) and install it. workspacer will automatically check for updates, and automatically download them.
+[download the latest installer.](https://workspacer.blob.core.windows.net/installers/stable/workspacer-stable-latest.msi) workspacer automatically checks for updates.

-# step two - configuring workspacer
+# configuring

 by default, workspacer will load the default configuration shipped inside the program, but you will likely want to customize the default configuration in order to do things like modify the widgets on the bar, add workspaces, switch workspace containers, or otherwise change the default behavior of workspacer.